regularwave/HadesRandomizer/README.md

 <br />The *arrow* button will toggle between checking all and none, preferring to select all.
 The *Red* button selects only the red side options; the *Green* button selects only the green side options.

 ## Infernal Arms
 Choose which Infernal Arms the randomizer will choose from.
-Currently, this will cause the *escape parameters* tile to show 'undefined' for the Infernal Arm row.
+Currently, choosing nothing will cause the *escape parameters* tile to show 'undefined' for the Infernal Arm row.
 <br />The *arrow* button will toggle between checking all and none, preferring to select all.

 ## Keepsakes